This is a refresher article on how to dress the hourglass body shape with some new shoppable options featuring the spring and summer 2021 trends.

 9 outfits for the hourglass shape using the pieces above

-Below are 9 outfit ideas for you using the pieces from above.
+Below are 9 outfit ideas on how to dress the hourglass for you using the pieces from above.

 Read our ultimate guide to creating a capsule wardrobe that works best for you.